 You pulled me under so I had to give in

-Such a beautiful mess that's breaking my
+Such a beautiful mess that's breaking my skin

 Well I'll hide all the bruises; I'll hide all the damage that's done